 ADHD in the Workplace

-Once you have a job, follow these tips to help keep it:
+Once you have a job, try these:

-- Work with a manager or colleague who is well-organized and can help guide you through projects from start to completion.
+Buddy up.
+Work with a manager or colleague who is well-organized and can help guide you through projects from start to completion.

-- Take notes at meetings and during phone conversations, and add all new tasks to your to-do list.
+Write it down.
+Take notes at meetings and during phone conversations, and add all new tasks to your to-do list.

-- Set aside specific periods of time each day for answering voice mail and email so that they won't interrupt your other responsibilities.
+Schedule interruptions.
+Set aside specific periods of time each day for answering voice mail and email so that they won't interrupt your other responsibilities.

 - Set realistic goals.
 Break up your days into a series of individual assignments, and only try to tackle one task at a time.
 Use a timer to let you know when to move on to the next task.

-- If you can, get an assistant or intern to take care of the small details to free you up so you can focus on the big picture.
+Delegate.
+If you can, get an assistant or intern to take care of the small details to free you up so you can focus on the big picture.